cemulate/sage/README.md

 This code was developed with the help and direction of [Tianyuan Xu](https://math.colorado.edu/~tixu6187/), as part of an [REU](https://math.colorado.edu/~tixu6187/srm2020.html) at the University of Colorado Boulder.

-For a description and example application of this code, see [https://math.colorado.edu/~chme3268/diagrams/](https://math.colorado.edu/~chme3268/diagrams/).
+For a an example application of this code, see [https://math.colorado.edu/~chme3268/diagrams/](https://math.colorado.edu/~chme3268/diagrams/).

+For a demo Jupyter notebook with basic usage, see [https://math.colorado.edu/~chme3268/research/tlnotebookdemo](https://math.colorado.edu/~chme3268/research/tlnotebookdemo).